 Giorgia Galli Administrative Assistant

-Giorgia Galli is the administrative assistant for the international fisheries project, where she supports the ending illegal fishing and the ecosystem, conservation, and fisheries teams.
+Giorgia Galli provides administrative support to the international fisheries project, where she assists the ending illegal fishing and the ecosystem, conservation, and fisheries teams.
 Before coming to Pew, Galli worked in the export shipping sector both as an export adviser at Harrods and as a manager at the Canadian startup Inkbox.
-She holds a psychology degree from LUMSA University of Rome and the University of Barcelona, and a postgraduate diploma in gender, sexuality, and society from Birkbeck University of London.
-She is also completing a master’s in international human rights law at Birkbeck.
+Galli holds a psychology degree from Università di Roma LUMSA and the University of Barcelona, and a postgraduate diploma in gender, sexuality, and society from Birkbeck, University of London.
+She is completing a master’s degree in international human rights law at Birkbeck.

 Jamie Gibbon Manager

 Jamie Gibbon leads Pew’s work to reform high seas longline fishing—which includes the management of global transshipment—and improve oversight of this important link in the fishery supply chain.
 He also focuses on efforts to modernize how fishing activities are observed, including through the use of electronic monitoring and electronic reporting technologies.